1525 Bayham Abbey riot: Riot

 Over 100 members of the local villages took up arms in protest of the closure.
 It is believed that the riot was instigated by Canon Thomas Towers from the Abbey as well as the vicars of the parish churches in Frant and Pembury.
 They approached with "painted faces and visures".
 The reason for them rioting to restore the Abbey was not just to protect their religious community but also their villages economically as the majority of the villages relied on income from the Abbey.
 It was also stated that the villagers had been drinking ale to celebrate Whitsun before launching their assault on the Abbey.

 The villagers stormed the gatehouse controlled by Wolsey's Suppression Commissioners to occupy the Abbey and restored the canons to their positions.
 The villagers promised the canons that whenever they rang the Abbey bell, the villagers would come to their aid armed.
 Sir Edward Guildford wrote to his brother, Sir Henry Guildford, the Comptroller of the Royal Household about the riot and explained that the Abbey had been stormed and why.
 However, due to work requirements, the armed resistance gradually left the occupation of the Abbey before Henry's forces arrived.
-The rioters and canons were eventually removed from the Abbey after a week and 31 men involved in the occupation were indicted by The Crown for rioting.
-It is not known what the fates of the rioters were.
+The remaining rioters and canons were eventually removed from the Abbey after a week and 31 men involved in the occupation were indicted by The Crown for rioting.
+It is not known what the fates of all the rioters were but the majority were imprisoned.
 William Gale, listed as one of the 31, would later become Abbot of an abbey in Buckinghamshire.
 The Abbey was subsequently abandoned after all the fittings were stripped out and sold.
 Ownership of the Abbey's lands would later be transferred to King Henry VIII in 1538.